simdjson/simdjson/README.md

 We require hardware support for AVX2 instructions.
 You have to make sure that you instruct your compiler to use these instructions as needed.
-Under compilers such as GNU GCC or LLVM clang, the flag `-march=native` used on a recent Intel compiler (Haswell or better) is sufficient.
+Under compilers such as GNU GCC or LLVM clang, the flag `-march=native` used on a recent Intel processor (Haswell or better) is sufficient.
 For portability of the binary files you can also specify directly the Haswell processor (`-march=haswell`).
 You may also use the flags `-mavx2 -mbmi2`.
 Under Visual Studio, you need to target x64 and add the flag `/arch:AVX2`.